Trail Project

 Life Cycle

-Photo: Progresive Trail Design
+Photo: Progressive Trail Design

-The trail planning process depends on the scope and scale of the project, land manager, and permitting requirements.
 The list below does not necessarily apply to all projects; it includes competencies as described in the Project Planning and Design category of the Trail Competency Framework.

 Conceptual Trail Plan

-Conceptual trail plan identifies trail corridor, site-specific trail specifications and matches the project need, purpose and resources.
+A conceptual trail plan identifies trail corridor, site-specific trail specifications and matches the project need, purpose and resources.

-Define Purpose, Need, and Feasibility of Project
+1. Define Purpose, Need, and Feasibility of Project

 Use primary data (e.g., stakeholder outreach, trail use data, trail counters) and secondary data (e.g., planning documents, natural and cultural resource survey information, and site-specific resource limitations including soils, hydrology, geology, slope) to define the purpose of the proposed project, the need that it will meet, and its feasibility

-Stakeholder Engagement
+2. Stakeholder Engagement

 Identify stakeholders from interested individuals, agencies, and organizations to inform an outreach strategy and engage stakeholders in a transparent, authentic, and meaningful way

-Land Use Plan Alignment
+3. Land Use Plan Alignment

-Identify elements of the general management, forest, or comprehensive resource management plans as they relate to the trail project.
+Identify elements of the general management, forest, or comprehensive resource management plans as they relate to the trail project

-Corridor Planning
+4. Corridor Planning

 Collect, analyze and integrate spatial- and field-collected data to identify potential areas (broad corridors) that meet the project purpose and need, and establish potential areas of avoidance

-Trail Specifications (or guidelines)
+5. Trail Specifications (or guidelines)

 Identify trail specifications (i.e. tread surface, trail width, trail corridor height, grades, cross slope, turning radius, obstacles/protrusions, and structures) that match the project purpose, need, and resources